 However, not all melted cheese results in a stretchable consistency.

 When it comes to our pie, we all want to get that stringy appearance as we pull pizza slices away from each other.

 The stretchability of cheese also depends on many factors, such as acidity, age, and the stretchy cheese type you will use.

 The amount of melt and stretch your cheese can get depends on four different components:

 - Protein– the main protein found in cheese is known as casein protein.
 In cheese making, a group of casein forms together with fat and water.
-Heat allows groups to fuse and give a mouthwatering stretch when heat is applied.
+The oven’s heat allows groups to fuse and give a mouthwatering stretch when heat is applied during baking.